JacobHuberEndeavorsLLC/Maize/README.md

 Download one of the compiled releases in the [Releases](https://github.com/cobmin/maize/releases) section and unzip it into a location of your choice.
 You will need to edit the included appsettings.json file with your own wallet details.

-Here is a video going over the setup: https://youtu.be/P0EvuxfpCR4
+Here is a video going over the setup: https://youtu.be/P0EvuxfpCR4.
+This is with LoopDropSharp but this will still work.
+Note in the Mazie appsettings.json there are two sections.
+One is for the mainnet and the other is for the testnet.
+'//' is a comment.
+Any text after it will not be compiled.

 This application uses a ***MetaMask/GameStop*** private key to sign the transfers.
 You will need to export that out from your metamask/gamestop Wallet.
 You can export the Loopring related account details from the "Security" tab while logged into https://loopring.io.
 Make sure these details are from the same Wallet. *Note* that you cannot perform transfers with a Loopring wallet